zealotrunner/Mouse/README.md

 ```

 # Event Handling

-`window.mouse` (just `mouse` from now on) provides existing mouse methods as well as normalizes some and adds new ones.
+`window.mouse` provides existing mouse events as well as normalizing some and adding new ones.

 * __down__: mousedown
 * __up__: mouseup
 * __move__: mousemove
 * __click__: click and contextmenu
-* __dblclick__: dbleclick
+* __dblclick__: dblclick
-* __leave__: Uses mouseout but only fires when the mouse leaves the window entirely
+* __leave__: when the mouse leaves the window entirely
-* __enter__: Uses mouseover but only fires when the mouse enters the window from outside
+* __enter__: when the mouse enters the window from outside
 * __wheel__: mousewheel and wheel events
-* __grab__: first move after a button is press and held
+* __grab__: first move after a button is pressed and held
 * __drag__: while any button is held and dragged, each move event becomes both a move and a drag event
 * __drop__: first button release after grab + drag

 # API
-The following functions are provided to allow management of listeners. `types` is a string of type names separated by spaces for multiple events. `buttons` is an optional parameter that will pre-filter what events you're notified of.
+The following functions are provided to allow management of listeners. `types` is a string of event names separated by spaces for multiple events. `buttons` is an optional parameter that will pre-filter what events you're notified of.
 Buttons can be one of:

 * string like "left" or "left+right"
 * a bitmask where `left === 1`, `middle === 2`, and `right === 4` (so left | right is 5)
 * an object like `{ left: true, right: true }`.

-If button filter is omitted then the callback becomes the second param.
+If button filter is omitted then the callback becomes the second param and events aren't filtered.

 * __mouse.on(types, [buttons], callback)__: add callback as listener for each type in types
 * __mouse.off(types, [buttons], callback)__: remove callback from listeners for each type in types